STP Calculator - Calculate the Future Value of Investments

-The STP calculator is available online.
+It is available online.
 Also, it is free to use.

 How does the Systematic Transfer Plan calculator work?

-Scripbox's mutual fund STP calculator is straightforward and easy to use.
+Scripbox's STP mutual fund calculator is straightforward and easy to use.
 The calculator determines the future value of a mutual fund STP investment.
 One has to enter the following inputs to get the desired outputs.

-The inputs in Scripbox’s STP calculator are:
+The inputs in Scripbox’s calculator are:

 - Tenure: The tenure is the number of months one wants to transfer the money from one fund to the other.

 - Growth on Equity: The expected growth (rate of return) on their investment in an equity mutual fund scheme.